Governance Statement

 • New board or committee members must consent to this recording policy upon joining.

-• Video recordings will not be publicly available but can be accessed, upon request, by regulators and members of the Governing Board, Executive Committee, Audit Committee, and other relevant School bodies.
+• Video recordings will not be publicly available but can be accessed, upon request, by regulators and members of the Governing Board, Executive Committee, Quality, Compliance, and Audit Committee, and other relevant School bodies.

 This policy ensures that meeting recordings are securely managed and kept confidential, while still providing access to authorised personnel and regulatory bodies.
 The procedure maintains transparency and accountability while protecting participants' privacy.